 Although Keyloggers are useful tools, they are, more often than not, misused by many to spy on others’ activities.
 Some malware even installs keyloggers on your system to record your keystrokes, hoping to lay their hands on sensitive financial information like bank passwords, credit card numbers, etc. We at The Windows Club are discussing this, as Keylogger software has a legitimate use, too.
 We are, however, not to be blamed in any way for any misuse or legal violations done with the help of this freeware.

-Home Keylogger Free Edition
+1] Home Keylogger Free Edition

-KidLogger offers online monitoring and tracking but for this you need to create a new free account with KidLogger.
+KidLogger offers online monitoring and tracking but for this, you need to create a new free account with KidLogger.
 You need to enter the device id to pair the device with your online account, once successfully paired you can track the logs and monitor PC online.
-The program also offers monitoring from mobile phones so that you can keep a track on the go.
+The program also offers monitoring from mobile phones so that you can keep track on the go.
 You can download this keylogger freeware from here.

-You may also want to check out KL Detector, a keylogger detector, KeyScrambler Personal Free which encrypts keystrokes in a browser, and Zemana AntiLogger, which encrypts every keystroke you make and SpyShelter Personal Free.
+You may also want to check out some keylogger detector freeware like KL Detector, a keylogger detector, KeyScrambler Personal Free which encrypts keystrokes in a browser, and Zemana AntiLogger, which encrypts every keystroke you make and SpyShelter Personal Free.